palantir/gradle-baseline/README.md

     mavenBom module: 'com.palantir.product:your-bom'
 }
 ```
 Adds the following tasks:

+- `checkVersionsProps` - A catch-all task to lint your versions.props file.
+- `checkBomConflict` - Ensures your versions.props pins don't force the same version that is already recommended by a BOM.
+- `checkNoUnusedPin` - Ensures all versions in your versions.props correspond to an actual gradle dependency.

 ## `com.palantir.baseline-format`

 Adds a `./gradlew format` task which autoformats all Java files using [Spotless](https://github.com/diffplug/spotless).
 Roughly equivalent to: